 - In two separate bowls, separate the egg yolks from the whites, being sure not to let any yolks get into the whites or else they won't whip properly.

-- Cover the cake with plastic wrap and refrigerate for at least 1 hour, but preferably overnight.
-This allows the cake the absorb the milk mixture.
+- Cover the cake with plastic wrap and refrigerate for at least 6 hours, but 12 hours is best.
+This allows the cake the absorb the milk mixture fully.

 - Add the heavy cream, powdered sugar, and vanilla to a stand mixer with the whisk attachment and whip on medium speed until it starts to thicken, then increase the speed until medium peaks form.1 pint heavy whipping cream, 2 tablespoons powdered sugar, 1 teaspoon vanilla paste or extract

 - Smooth the whipped cream over the cake, then use the remaining dulce de leche to drizzle it on top of the whipped cream.
 Swoop the caramel into the topping, then slice and enjoy.